myself379/static-site/content/posts/database-storing-human-numberic-system.md

 ```

-As you can see, even the smallest rounding error, would bring disaster in the ca
+As you can see, even the smallest rounding error, would bring disaster in the calculation
-lculation

 Lucky for us, MySQL also provides human friendly number system!
-Decimal and Nume
-ric data types.
+Decimal and Numeric data types.
 Simply declare it and MySQL will store the value in column exact
 ly as it is. e.g.: DECIMAL(10, 3) would mean 1234567.892 can be store but cannot
  store 12345679.892 (note the number of digits before the dot)

+ To an extend, the database need to know the nature of the data that it is going
+ to handle.
+Using the wrong dataset would gives you different results